Qualified Employment Permits in Germany for Skilled Workers with an Academic Degree: latest guide

 Federal Employment Agency Approval

-Generally, approval from the Federal Employment Agency (Bundesagentur für Arbeit) is required before a temporary residence permit can be issued.
-This agency assesses whether there are sufficient local candidates for the position offered to the applicant
+Generally, approval from the Federal Employment Agency (Bundesagentur für Arbeit) is required before either a national visa or a residence permit can be issued.
+This authority assesses whether the employment conditions stated in the work contract fulfil minimum requirements of the German labor market and whether talent’s educational and professional qualifications suit the position.

 4